Lakhimpur Kheri: Congress demands Union minister’s resignation in meeting with president

 Priyanka Gandhi Vadra, who was also a part of the delegation, said Kovind promised them that he would discuss the matter with the Union government.

-The Congress had sought permission to meet the president on October 10.
-The request was approved on Tuesday.
-On October 6, Rahul Gandhi and Priyanka Gandhi Vadra had met the families of victims of the incident.
+The Congress asked how justice could be done if the “original provocation” for the violence came from the minister himself.

+“This deliberate act of murder, in broad daylight, followed by the audacious reactions of state and central governments has completely eroded the people’s faith in those tasked with bringing the perpetrators to justice,” Congress added.

-The Uttar Pradesh Police had arrested Ashish Mishra on October 9, a day after the Supreme Court said it was not satisfied with the steps taken by the state government in the investigation of the Lakhimpur Kheri violence.
+The Uttar Pradesh Police had arrested Ajay Mishra’s son n October 9, a day after the Supreme Court said it was not satisfied with the steps taken by the state government in the investigation of the Lakhimpur Kheri violence.

 On Monday, a court sent Mishra to police custody for three days.